devopness/devopness/docs/users/subscriptions/index.md

 - **Max execution time, per action step**: Each pipeline step executed by an action can run for up to 15 minutes of execution time.
 If an action step reaches this limit, the step is moved to the “failed” status and the action fails to complete.

 ## Usage policy
-In addition to the usage limits, you must ensure that you use Devopness within our {% mentionPost "/docs/legal/terms-of-service" %}
+In addition to the usage limits, you must ensure that you use Devopness within our [`/docs/legal/terms-of-service`](/docs/legal/terms-of-service)